-Chicago guitarist Terry Kath would be 68, and presumably his band wouldn’t have gone on to suck, if he’d been as good with firearms as he was with a Telecaster.
-He was at a party in 1978 when he accidentally shot himself in the head with the famous last words, “Don’t worry, it’s not loaded.”
+Chicago guitarist Terry Kath would be 71, and presumably his band wouldn’t have gone on to suck, if he’d been as good with firearms as he was with a Telecaster.
+He was at a party in 1978, one week shy of his 32nd birthday when he accidentally shot himself in the head with the famous last words, “Don’t worry, it’s not loaded.”

-Slayer guitarist Jeff Hanneman would be 50, he died back in May of Necrotising Fasciitis, a flesh-eating disease he is believed to have contracted from a spider bite.
+Slayer guitarist Jeff Hanneman would be 53, he died in 2014 of Necrotising Fasciitis, a flesh-eating disease he is believed to have contracted from a spider bite.

-Chad Channing, the drummer on Nirvana’s first album Bleach who was booted in 1990 and replaced with Dave Grohl despite being a hell of a nice guy, is 47.
+Chad Channing, the drummer on Nirvana’s first album Bleach and most of the band’s early van tours who was booted in 1990 and replaced with Dave Grohl despite being a super nice guy, is 50.